-APR stands for annual percentage rate, and it is an essential concept for anyone borrowing money to understand.
+The annual percentage rate, or APR, is an essential concept for anyone borrowing money to understand.
 It is the total rate of interest paid annually over the life of a loan.
 APR plays a vital role in many consumer financial products, such as credit cards, auto loans and mortgage loans.
 Since credit card APRs are typically much higher than APRs for other types of loans, knowing the APR on a credit card is crucial.

 How Does APR Work?